That may seem like a bold statement, but we'd already sold out of Rose Gold 3 times by March...

 Well as it's grown in popularity so have the available tones.
 The subtle differences in shades you can get for this colour are amazing.
-From Rose Gold, Antique Rose Shantung, Vintage Rose and Dusty Rose, there will always be an option for you.
+From Rose Gold, Antique Rose Shantung, Vintage Rose and Rose Quartz Shantung, there will always be an option for you.

 It goes with so much!

 What we've found when we've been colour matching is there aren't many colours that Rose doesn't go with.
 We've seen it paired with browns, blues, caramels, greens, darker pinks, greys - it's just SO versatile.
 This is probably due to the amount of possibilities, there's not many colours where the spectrum covers quite as many hues.